2026-03-01

 GitHub Actions is deceptively simple to get started with.
 Copy a YAML file, add a few steps, and you have a working pipeline.
 The problem is that this simplicity does not scale.
 Once you have dozens of repositories for different microservices, each maintained by different teams with their own flavor of build, test, and deploy workflows, you end up with a maintenance burden that quietly consumes engineering capacity.

-We found ourselves in exactly this situation: hundreds of workflow files with subtle differences, inconsistent security practices, build times that varied wildly, and a growing backlog of CI-related support tickets.
-The platform engineering team was spending more time answering "how do I do X in GitHub Actions?" questions than building platform capabilities.
+This situation is common at mid-to-large engineering organizations: hundreds of workflow files with subtle differences, inconsistent security practices, build times that vary wildly, and a growing backlog of CI-related support tickets.
+Platform engineering teams end up spending more time answering “how do I do X in GitHub Actions?” than building platform capabilities.

-This post documents how we designed, built, and rolled out an org-level shared actions platform.
-The goal is not to prescribe a single correct approach but to share what worked, what did not, and the trade-offs behind every decision.
+This post documents the design, build, and rollout of an org-level shared actions platform.
+The goal is not to prescribe a single correct approach but to map what worked, what did not, and the trade-offs behind every decision.

-The symptoms were clear before we even started measuring:
+The symptoms are clear before even starting to measure:

 - Duplication everywhere: The average workflow file was ~500 lines of YAML, with roughly 80% of it identical across repositories.
 Teams copy-pasted from each other and diverged over time.